 Researchers at Singapore University observed Tibetan nuns during meditation.
 Despite the fact that the temperature of the air was about 25 degrees Celsius below zero, their clothes soaked through.

-But right in front of the astonished scientists, the Buddhists began to dry their wet clothes with their own body temperature, which was 38.3 degrees.
+But right in front of the astonished scientists, the Buddhists began to dry their wet clothes with the heat of their own body temperature, which reached 38.3 degrees Celsius.

-It is an absolutely safe technique that is practiced not only by monks but also by quite ordinary people.
-There are advanced teachers who can reach almost an infinite increase of their body temperature, feeling a powerful burst of energy.
+It is an absolutely safe technique that is practiced not only by nuns but also by quite “ordinary” meditators.
+There are advanced teachers who can reach almost an infinite increase in their body temperature, feeling a powerful burst of energy.

 From a scientific point of view, this phenomenon has not yet been explained, despite some attempts.
-For example, in 1981 and 2000 Herbert Benson of the HarvardUniversity managed to ascertain that the Tibetan monks can raise the temperature of the fingers and toes of more than 8 degrees Celsius.
+For example, in 2002 Herbert Benson of Harvard University managed to ascertain that Tibetan nuns can raise the temperature of their fingers and toes by more than 8 degrees Celsius.